Syfy Insider Exclusive

 Kevin Bacon in Tremors (1990)

-1990’s Tremors (now streaming on Peacock!) saw Kevin Bacon and Fred Ward fighting off malicious giant worms digging through the ground of their dusty, dilapidated town.
+In 1990's Tremors (now streaming on Peacock!), audiences marveled as Kevin Bacon and Fred Ward fought off malicious giant night-crawlers digging through the ground of their dusty, dilapidated town in the American Southwest.
 The campy movie has since become a cult classic and spawned a franchise, even though it was a project that Bacon was initially none too excited to act in.

-"I had begrudgingly done it," Bacon told Entertainment Weekly in a retrospective on some of his many films.
+"I had begrudgingly done it," Bacon told Entertainment Weekly in a 2022 retrospective on a handful of his most famous films.
 "I was broke, I had a kid on the way, and my mom had gotten sick, and I felt like I didn't have a choice — I was like, 'Jesus, this is a movie about underground monsters, how far I've fallen.'"

 Bacon’s feelings about the movie turned around once they started filming — he now looks back at the Tremors production as a “magical time” when he not only became a father for the first time, but also got the chance to work with his co-star, Ward.